Relics of Muhammad: Turkey

-Blessed Sandals
+Sandals

 The Blessed Sandals, Nalain Shareef in Urdu, have traditionally been used to gain the blessings of Muhammad.

-Muhammad's Bowl
+Bowl

 An almost 1500-year-old bowl supposedly used by Muhammad which after his death was kept by his daughter Fatimah and her husband Ali, the fourth Caliph and Muhammad's cousin.
 After their death, the bowl was kept by their children Hasan and Hussein.
 The bowl was passed from generation to generation by descendants of Muhammad until it finally reached Britain.
-On 21 September 2011 the bowl was delivered to Chechnya and now is kept in "Heart of Chechnya" Mosque named after Ahmad Haji Kadyrov in Grozny.
+On 21 September 2011 the bowl was delivered to Chechnya and now is kept in Akhmad Kadyrov Mosque in Grozny.

 Regarding the bowl, Ibn Kathir, the Islamic scholar and commentator on the Qur'an, writes in his book Wives of the Prophet Muhammad:

 It had been related by Abu Hurairah that on one occasion, when Khadijah was still alive, Jibril came to the Prophet (peace and blessings of Allah be upon him) and said, "O Messenger of Allah, Khadijah is just coming with a bowl of soup (or food or drink) for you.
 When she comes to you, give her greetings of peace from her Lord and from me, and give her the good news of a palace of jewels in the Garden, where there will be neither any noise nor any tiredness."